- What is Comp Lit?

 COMPLIT 100.
 Global X (HU) This course explores elements of contemporary US American popular culture within a global framework.
 Richly contextualized, "Sports Culture," "Apocalypse," "Fairy Tales," or "Vampires" emerge in their complex historical and transnational dimensions.
 Through a careful selection of guest lectures, "Global X" serves as an introduction to Comparative Literature.

 COMPLIT 122.
 Writing World Literatures (4).
 (FYWR).
 May not be repeated for credit.
-An intensive writing course focusing on multiple translations of works, asking students to consider how these translation reflect different cultural times and milieu as well as choices in language.
+An intensive writing course focusing on multiple translations of works, asking students to consider how these translations reflect different cultural times and milieu as well as choices in language.
 Students work intensely with issues of composition, argument, and source material related to the creative texts.

 COMPLIT 140.
-First-Year Literary Seminar Enrollment restricted to first-year students, including those with sophomore standing.
+First-Year Literary Seminar Enrollment is restricted to first-year students, including those with sophomore standing.
 (3).
 (HU).
 May be repeated for a maximum of 6 credits.
 A course in the LS&A First-Year Seminar Program.
 Led by a faculty member, this course is a study of selected topics in literature through classroom discussion and the writing of essays.

 COMPLIT 141.
 Great Performances (4).
 (FYWR).
 May not be repeated for credit.
 What makes a "great" performance?
 This course considers the relation between tradition and innovation in performing "great" works in music, theatre, dance.
-Students attend live performances and explore the concept of performance from various historical, critical and creative perspectives; they also develop their skills in writing about performance.
+Students attend live performances and explore the concept of performance from various historical, critical, and creative perspectives; they also develop their skills in writing about performance.

 COMPLIT 200.
 Translation Across Disciplines.
 May not be repeated for credit.
-This course introduces translation as a movement across languages, media, cultures, discourses, and disciplines.
+(HU) This course introduces translation as a movement across languages, media, cultures, discourses, and disciplines.
 We will explore the following questions: Why and how should we think about translation?
 What is translation?
 Who translates?
 When and where do we encounter translation in our daily lives, in our communities, and in the world at large?

 COMPLIT 222 / GTBOOKS 212.
 Great Books in World Literatures (3).
 (HU).
 May not be repeated for credit.
-Students will read great books of world literatures across temporal and geographic boundaries, to explore a central theme (for example, “Youth” or “Revolution” or “The City”).
+Students will read great books of world literature across temporal and geographic boundaries, to explore a central theme (for example, “Youth” or “Revolution” or “The City”).
 The course encourages students to appreciate the complexity of texts in diverse cultural contexts, and to reflect on the idea of “World Literature.”

 COMPLIT 240.
 Literature Across Borders (3; 2 in the half-term).
 (HU).
 May not be repeated for credit.
 Emphasizing international and interdisciplinary approaches to literary studies, this course introduces students to current topics in comparative literature.
 Readings come from Western and non-Western cultures and are considered within a variety of contexts.

 COMPLIT 260.
 Europe and Its Others (3).
 (HU).
 May be elected twice for credit.
-This course is designed to introduce students to the pan-European origins of literary study and alternatives to them, and to increase their cultural fluency.
+This course is designed to introduce students to the pan-European origins of literary study and alternatives to them and to increase their cultural fluency.

 COMPLIT 300.
 Global Humanities (1 - 4; 1 - 2 in the half-term).
 (HU).
 May be repeated for a maximum of 8 credits.
 May be elected more than once in the same term.
 Explores topics in world cultures with a global perspective and a humanities point of view: how different human societies respond imaginatively to pressing issues like "Human Rights," "Revolutions," or "Religious Conflict" and manifest their understandings in specific cultural productions and practices across media, including film, literature, and visual cultures.

 COMPLIT 322.
 Translating World Literatures (3)(HU)(ULWR).
 May not be repeated for credit.
 This course provides an opportunity for students to use their skills in a foreign language to think about the history, theory, and practice of translating literary texts, and to work on a translation project of their own choosing.
-To meet the Upper Level Writing Requirement, the course is structured around a series of critical and creative writing assignments.
+To meet the Upper-Level Writing Requirement, the course is structured around a series of critical and creative writing assignments.
 The course also includes a range of readings in translation studies, with an emphasis on the cultural function of translation and the role of the translator in cross-cultural communication.

 COMPLIT 340 / MODGREEK 340.
 Travels to Greece (3).
 (HU).
 May not be repeated for credit.
 The course examines the literature of modern travel to Greece and the issues it raises about antiquity, modernity, ethnography, otherness, exoticism, orientalism, and Western identity.
 Readings include works by British, French, German, American, and Greek authors.
 Art, film, and the media are also used to provide different measures of comparison.